-It was an uneasy night at our camp on the outskirts of Lusaka.
-The energetic lodge dogs kept us awake into the wee hours of the morning barking and chasing zebra.
-Eager to escape the commotion we departed our lodging early for South Luangwa National Park.
+It was an uneasy night at our bush camp on the outskirts of Lusaka.
+Energetic lodge dogs kept us wide awake most of the night barking and chasing zebra.
+Eager to escape the noise and commotion, we departed early for South Luangwa National Park.

-On the way we visited a local tribal textile project.
-The unique, elegant textiles they produce are a hand-painted mix of traditional African art and contemporary designs inspired by the wildlife and surroundings in the breathtaking Luangwa Valley.
+On the way we visited a local textile project – Tribal Textiles.
+The elegant textiles they produce are a hand-painted mixture of traditional African art and contemporary designs inspired by the wildlife and surroundings in the breathtaking remote Luangwa Valley.

 The textile project was founded by a group of local Zambian artists in 1991 and has grown into a lucrative international business.
-The magnificent textiles are works of art, but all I could think about was the park and another exciting game drive!
+The magnificent textiles are works of art, but my thoughts were with the next bush camp at South Luangwa and another exciting game drive!

-We continued through the lush Zambian countryside to a point where the Luangwa River forms a natural border between Zambia and Mozambique and intersects the Zambezi River.
+We continued through the lush Zambian countryside to a point where the Luangwa River intersects the Zambezi River and forms a natural border between Zambia and Mozambique.
 The Zambezi is the fourth longest river in Africa and flows through six countries on its way to the Indian Ocean.

 Recently there has been tension in Mozambique between opposition party militia (RENAMO) and state security forces.
 I’m educating myself on the situation.
-The news media reported armed attacks on vehicles and the US State Department warned of a terrorism threat.
+The news media reported armed attacks on vehicles, and warned of a terrorism threat.

 We crossed the bridge unscathed and reached our destination.
 Tired and sadly arriving too late for a night game drive, we enjoyed dinner and rested for the following day.

-The guides said we would see hippos and crocodiles on the riverbank and indeed we did!
-Everyone enjoyed a casual riverside dinner watching a spectacular Zambian sunset and listening to sweet African songbirds and base-sounding hippo grunts.
+The guides said we would see hippos and crocodiles on the riverbank.
+Indeed we did!!
+We enjoyed a casual riverside dinner watching a spectacular scarlet Zambian sunset and listening to sweet African songbirds and base-sounding hippo grunts.
 We spotted a few sinister looking crocodiles scuttling along the riverbank.

 “Hippos are crucial to Luangwa’s ecosystem.
-When released into the river their excrement fertilizes the water and supports the fish population which, in turn, sustains the crocodiles.”
+When released into the river, their excrement fertilizes the water and supports the fish population which, in turn, sustains the crocodiles.”
 During the night when the hot sun isn’t beating down on them, lazy, sedentary hippos come out of the water to graze.
-I was tired and fell into a deep sleep but some in the group heard grunting hippos moving around our camp during the night.
+I was tired and fell into a deep sleep, but some in the group heard grunting hippos roaming our camp during the night.

 South Luangwa National Park is a world-famous wildlife sanctuary.
 Declared a National Park in 1972, the Luangwa Valley became an established game reserve in 1983.
 It covers over 9,000 sq. kilometers (3,500 sq. miles).
-The Park has 60 animal species and over 400 different exotic birds, including fish eagles (Zambia’s national bird), bee eaters, lilac breasted rollers, Bateleur eagles, and many unusual stork species like the beautiful saddle-billed stork.
+The Park has 60 animal species and over 400 different exotic birds, including Bateleur eagles, fish eagles (Zambia’s national bird), bee eaters, lilac breasted rollers, and many unusual stork species like the exotic but endangered saddle-billed stork.

 The park has large elephant and buffalo herds and a significant population of Thorneycroft Giraffe – a species endemic to the Luangwa Valley.
 A group of giraffes is called a “tower”.
 Beautiful, graceful giraffes have the best vision of any animal in the African bush.
 Coupled with their height they have the “greatest range of vision of any terrestrial creature”.

-South Luangwa National Park is said to contain the largest population of leopard throughout the African continent.
-Park officials estimate that there is one leopard for every kilometer (0.6 mile) of river in The South Luangwa Valley.
-The area is called “the valley of the leopard“.
+South Luangwa National Park is said to contain the largest population of leopard on the African continent.
+Park officials estimate that there is one leopard for every kilometer (0.6 mile) of river in the South Luangwa Valley.
+The area is appropriately called “the valley of the leopard“.

 The early morning game drive was not included in the safari activity package, but it was well worth an extra fee.
-The vehicles used are open jeeps suitable for 6 or more people in the back and two guides up front.
-There were only a few of us so we sat close to the friendly guide who answered our questions.
-Game drives can last from three to five or more hours – depending on the terrain, number of photo stops, and the amount of game spotted.
+The vehicles used are open jeeps suitable for six or more in the back and two guides up front.
+There were only a few of us, so we sat close to the friendly guide who answered our questions.
+Game drives can last from three to five or more hours – depending on the terrain, photo stops, and the amount of game spotted.

 The morning game drive was mellow and memorable.
 We saw SO MUCH game including hippo, impala, zebra, giraffe, warthog, monitor lizards, wild dogs, crocodile, hyena, lions, elephant, buffalo, waterbuck, and many species of exotic birds!
 It was an incredible experience!

 One of the most exciting parts of the drive was our guide spotting an impala kill draped over a limb high up in a marula tree.
-Leopards often hide their kill in trees and usually come back at night to eat when it’s dark and the meat has ripened.
+Leopards are nocturnal, and they often hide their kill in trees and come back at night to eat when it’s dark and the meat has ripened.
 Our guide said we would return to the spot later during the night game drive and probably find the leopard returned to claim its kill.

 Every animal sighting was a precious, exciting experience but the two most unusual were a family of wild dogs and a huge herd of water buffalo.
 African wild dogs are an endangered species and our guides were surprised when we came across them – or rather, they found us….
-The dogs were curious about the safari vehicle and came very close to check us out.
+The dogs were curious about the safari vehicle and came close to sniff around checking us out.

-We met a group of elephants and the dominant female didn’t like the jeep.
+We met up with a group of elephants, and the female matriarch didn’t like the safari jeep.
 She stood in front of our vehicle blocking the road, trumpeting, and raising her head in a threatening way.
 We were respectful, gave her space, and stayed quiet.
-When she started to charge the guides put the jeep in reverse and we high-tailed it out of there!
+When she started to charge us, the guides put the jeep in reverse, and we high-tailed it out of there!

-As we headed back to camp we discovered a large herd of water buffalo.
+As we headed back to camp, a large herd of water buffalo suddenly appeared.
 There were hundreds of them crossing the road moving slowly toward the Luangwa River!
-It was stunning seeing so many of these large magnificent animals in one place.
-The buffalo were curious and stood around the jeep staring us down and blocking the road!
+It was stunning seeing so many of the magnificent animals in one place.
+The buffalo were curious and stood around the jeep staring us down and blocking the road with their massive bodies!

-During the night drive we returned to the scene of the leopard kill.
-Sure enough shortly after dusk we saw the leopard returned and waiting to devour its prize.
-It perched nearby in a big marula tree sprawled out over a limb watching us with an air of disinterest.
-In the soon to be pitch-black African night it was difficult getting good photos – or at least it was for me.
+During the night game drive we returned to the scene of the leopard kill.
+Sure enough, shortly after dusk we saw the leopard had returned and was waiting to devour its prize.
+It perched nearby in a big marula tree sprawled out over a limb watching us with an air of cautious disinterest.
+In the soon to be pitch-black African night, it was difficult getting good photos – or at least it was for me.
 A photo couldn’t do justice to one of the most beautiful animals in the world!

-More than one game drive a day can be exhausting.
-I think night drives are the most tiring but there is no other way to see nocturnal animals like the leopard in their natural habitat.
+Multiple game drives in one day can be exhausting.
+I think night drives are the most tiring, but it’s the only way to see nocturnal animals like the leopard in their natural habitat.
 The guides use spotlights and find game by the light reflecting from their eyes.
 Since bright lights can be distressing and disruptive to animals, the guides soften the light by placing a red filter on the spotlight.

-After a wonderful day we sad to leave the animals but had to return to camp to prepare for an early morning departure to Malawi.
+After such an exciting day in the bush, we were sad to leave the animals, but returned to camp to prepare for an early morning departure to Malawi.

 More African safari stories later….